We have just carried out the preliminary adjustments of the development of the image.

 The Selective Tone

-This set of corrections makes it possible to balance the general luminosity of the image according to three tonal ranges and, in fact, intervenes effectively on the contrast.
+This set of corrections makes it possible to balance the general luminosity of the image according to three tonal ranges and, in fact, intervenes effectively on the contrast and the feel of sharpness.

 Use the slider in the positive direction to make the image brighter.